microsoft/FactoryOrchestrator/docs/docs/tasks-and-tasklists.md

     These are tasks that require interaction from a technician before completing.
 These types of tasks could be used to tell a technician to connect a cable, check a device for scratches, move the device to the next station, etc.

     External Tasks can't automatically return a pass/fail result.
-The operator must manually specify if the Task passed or failed via a result prompt that the Factory Orchestrator App launches when the Task executes.
-External tasks will only run on devices that support displaying graphics.
-Devices configured to boot into a console that can't display graphics won't display external tasks.
+The operator must manually specify if the Task passed or failed via the UpdateTaskRun() API or via a result prompt that the Factory Orchestrator App launches when the task executes.

-    The operator must manually specify if the app passed or failed via a result prompt that the Factory Orchestrator App launches when the app exits, like is shown on this screen:
+    If using the app, the operator must manually specify if the task passed or failed via a result prompt that the Factory Orchestrator App launches when the app exits, like is shown on this screen:

     ![External task windows](./images/externalTaskNoMedia.png)